Self-Service Business Intelligence: definition, improvement method, and steps to self-service BI

 In our ongoing project in the municipality of Rotterdam, we experienced complex data leading to wrong interpretations more than once.
 When citizens who apply for benefits are supported by offering education and other options from the first intake onward, you expect commitment from those citizens.

 Yet, the data seemed to show the opposite, at first glance.
 In the pilot program, it turned out that three times as many citizens “dropped out” and stopped showing up to follow-up appointments compared to the traditional approach.
-This high percentage of dropouts was seen as a negative at first, until further analysis proved that the new approach led to fewer citizens feeling the need to apply for benefits, because they got the help they needed.
-There was a lot of daylight between definition of the calculated numbers and the way they were interpreted.
+This high percentage of dropouts was seen as a negative at first until further analysis proved that the new approach led to fewer citizens feeling the need to apply for benefits because they got the help they needed.
+There was a lot of daylight between the definition of the calculated numbers and the way they were interpreted.

 3. Trivial KPIs spreading like wildfire